jpegleg/abyss_data_cluster/README.md

 # abyss_data_cluster

 This repository contains ansible designed for building a 3 node (Ubuntu) kubernetes cluster using microk8s.
 It attempts to utilize the `microk8s enable cilium` mode of installing cilium.
-It also enables the dns plugin and kubearmor plugin.
+This requires `community` being enabled first.
+After installing cilium, we enable hubble: `microk8s cilium hubble enable`.

 These first steps are in `build_node.yml`, while the forming of three control-plane/worker nodes is in `abyss_form.yml`.